tsuijenk/AnglerFISH_example/README.md

 # AnglerFISH_example
-This is an example repository to demonstrate my code and my project
+This is an example repository to demonstrate my code and my project.